dancingplatypus/grunt-imageNormalize/README.md

 Inside your `grunt.js` file add a section named `imageNormalize`.
 This section specifies images to normalize and the size of those images.

+#### Pre-requisites

+You will need to have GraphicsMagick installed and available in your path

 #### Parameters

 ##### files ```object```